M\"obius transformation and a Cauchy family on the sphere: A marginal distribution of a Cauchy family on ( in article)

-It follows from these results and equation (9.134.3) of \citet{gra} that $\mu_2(\nu)$ has a closed form expression for any $\nu \in \mathbb{N}$.
+It follows from these results and equation (9.134.3) of \cite{gra} that $\eta_{2,\nu} (\rho)$ has a \sk{closed-form} expression for any $\nu \in \mathbb{N}$.
 Thus the variance of $Y_1$ can also be expressed in closed from for any positive integer $\nu$.

-Some moments of the multivariate Cauchy family on $S^d$ are readily available by utilizing the moments of the marginal (\ref{eq:marginal}) obtained above.
-Let $Y$ have the multivariate spherical Cauchy $C_d^*(\phi)$.
-Then it is easy to see that, for $\phi \neq 0$,